Bryan Reynolds Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.473) thanks to 31 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .473, fueled by 31 extra-base hits.

-- Among the qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 48th and he is 48th in slugging.
+- He ranks 35th in batting average, 43rd in on base percentage, and 48th in slugging among qualified hitters in MLB.

-- In 33.8% of his games this year, Reynolds has driven in at least one run.
-In eight of those games (11.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Reynolds has had at least one RBI in 33.8% of his games this season (23 of 68), with more than one RBI eight times (11.8%).
+He has also been responsible for three or more of his team's runs in four contests.

 - In 27 of 68 games this year, he has scored, and seven of those games included multiple runs.